muziejus/javascripting-english-major/1-environment.md

 definitely aren’t creating something that lives only to be printed out.
 We are creating, again, a *project*, not a document.

 Furthermore, we will be writing code in addition to text.
-We will be programming functions and writing paragraphs.
+In your own project, you will be programming functions and writing paragraphs.
 The former requires simple text files that can be read by the JavaScript interpreter (also known as the browser).
-The latter will be styled with HTML, which means it has to be written in plain text that can be fed to the HTML renderer (also known as the browser).
+The latter will be converted into HTML, which means it has to be written in plain text that can be fed to the HTML renderer (also known as the browser).
 Instead of one `.docx` file, we will have `.js` files for our JavaScript programming and `.html` files for our HTML webpages.
 Finally, Git is much friendlier with regular text files (like `.js` or `.html` files) than it is with `.docx` files.
 You can use Git with Word, but then you’re basically just using it as a backup system, not as a version control system.

 What we need, then, is a “plain text editor.”
-Something that just writes text agnostically.
+Something that just writes text, more or less agnostically.
 Though it’d be nice if maybe it colored the text certain ways when writing JavaScript or HTML.
 But let’s not jump ahead.
 You’ve probably used a plain text editor before, most notably the Notes application on your smartphone.
 Every personal computer has some kind of plain text editor installed, but we’ll install one that runs on nearly any personal computer, Atom.